The Dive Otter

 Step 1 - Find a shop that fits your vibe

-While it's ideal to choose an instructor, in reality, it’s more practical to start with the shop.
-Instructors often aren’t available to speak with before you commit to a class, and shops typically have multiple instructors.
-Here’s what to consider when selecting a shop:
+While it's ideal to choose an instructor, in reality, it may be more practical to start with the shop.
+Non-private instructors are not often available to speak with before you commit to a class, and shops typically have multiple instructors.

-Diving is a social activity, and you'll need to interact with the shop regularly for gear and tank rentals.
+Crystal Blue Diving's Scuba Shop Diving is a social activity, and you'll need to interact with the shop regularly for gear and tank rentals.
 Choose a shop you enjoy visiting; a positive experience with the shop will enhance your diving journey.

 Step 2 - Sign Up For the Open Water Class